alexandershov/goslow/README.md

 ## Not-so-quick start
+> No worries, we'll get to that later.

+Remember that bit?
+Well, it's later time!

 Let's return to the Facebook graph API example.
 Let's say you're using the endpoint *graph.facebook.com/me* and you want to:
 1. Slow it down by 5 seconds